Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Introduction

-The path of the proof is very similar to the one used in the spatial dimension one case, \cite{Risler_globalBehaviour_2016}.
+The path of the proof is very similar to the one used in the spatial dimension one case \cite{Risler_globalRelaxation_2016,Risler_globalBehaviour_2016}.
 It is based on a careful study of the relaxation properties of energy or $L^2$ functionals (localized in space by adequate weight functions), both in the laboratory frame and in frames travelling at various speeds.
-The differences are mainly of technical nature, they are related to the two following specific features of the (reduced) system \cref{syst_rad_sym}: \begin{itemize} \item the ``curvature'' term $(d-1)u_r/r$ (which fortunately approaches zero when the radius $r$ approaches plus infinity); \item the fact that space is reduced to the half-line $[0,+\infty)$ (thus is in this sense less ``homogeneous'' than the full real line). \end{itemize} Observe that, due to these two features, the gradient structure in every travelling frame does not persist, strictly speaking, for the reduced system \cref{syst_rad_sym}: the additional curvature term is not of gradient type, and in a travelling frame the space domain itself depends on time.
-Only for $r$ approaching plus infinity do we recover (asymptotically) the gradient structures in travelling frames.
+The differences are mainly of technical nature due to specific features of the (reduced) system \cref{syst_rad_sym}: \begin{itemize} \item the ``curvature'' term $(d-1)u_r/r$; \item the fact that space is reduced to the half-line $[0,+\infty)$ (thus is in this sense less ``spatially homogeneous'' than the full real line); \item the ``no invasion implies relaxation'' part of the argument, which does not call upon the radial symmetry and is therefore processed in the companion paper \cite{Risler_noInvasionCaseHigherSpace_2020}; \item the convergence behind the terrace of travelling front, which differs from the space dimension one case both regarding the arguments and the result (roughly speaking, again due to the curvature term). \end{itemize}

-The whole paper is thus nothing but an attempt to show that the proof set up in \cite{Risler_globalBehaviour_2016} can be adapted to the case of system \cref{syst_rad_sym}, in other words that the two technical difficulties above can be overcome.